-Under IFRS 9, financial instruments are measured at fair value through profit or loss (FVTPL), amortized cost, or fair value through other comprehensive income (loss) (FVOCI).
-Under IFRS 9 for financial assets, the classification is based on two criteria: the business model for managing the assets; and whether the instruments' contractual cash flows represent solely payments and interest on the principal amount outstanding (SPPI criterion).
+Financial assets include both debt and equity instruments and are classified as fair value through profit or loss (FVTPL), amortized cost, or fair value through other comprehensive income (loss) (FVOCI).
+The classification of debt instruments is determined based on the business model under which the asset is held and whether the instruments' contractual cash flows represent solely payments and interest on the principal amount outstanding (SPPI criterion).